 Mix the yeast, salt, eggs, honey and melted butter with the water in a 5-quart lidded (not airtight) food container.

 Measure the flour using the scoop and sweep method.
-This is made even easier if you put the flour in a container or use the Gold Medal flour that is in a plastic bag, which has a larger opening than the traditional paper bag.
+This is made even easier if you put the flour in a container or a plastic bag (which has a larger opening than the traditional paper bag that flour comes in).
 Use a spoon and mix until all of the flour is incorporated.

 Cover (not airtight), and allow to sit at room temperature for about two hours.
 Refrigerate the dough and allow it to thoroughly chill before using it, at least 3 hours, but overnight is best.